awatson1978/MSIB32500/lectures/lecture1.md

 ```bash
 ls | wc -l              ### List the files and folders in the current directory and then count them
 ```
+## Text extraction and manipulation

+A standard Unix/Linux installation will have available several text editors (like: vi, vim, nano, emacs, and others) and text viewers (like: less, more, head and tail